Security guaranteed?

 We have previously highlighted a range of measures that data controllers can take to improve their supply chain security, the first of which was to “Conduct due diligence in relation to vendors prior to engaging them”.
 But what does that look like?

-Assessments will have both binary and qualitative elements, and while the nature and extent of due diligence that is necessary and appropriate will vary having regard to the nature and sensitivity of the data being processed and the level of access granted to suppliers, and we would advocate a risk-based approach, to coincide with London Tech Week 2024, one of the key themes of which is ‘The Future of Security and Data’, we are publishing our Helping Hand Checklist to conducting a cyber security risk assessment on data processors/supply chain, which has been developed having regard to the National Cyber Security Centre’s (NCSC’s) guidance.
+Assessments will have both binary and qualitative elements, and while the nature and extent of due diligence that is necessary and appropriate will vary having regard to the nature and sensitivity of the data being processed and the level of access granted to suppliers, and we would advocate a risk-based approach.
+To coincide with London Tech Week 2024, one of the key themes of which is ‘The Future of Security and Data’, we are publishing our Helping Hand Checklist to conducting a cyber security risk assessment on data processors/supply chain, which has been developed having regard to the National Cyber Security Centre’s (NCSC’s) guidance.